 Most senior dogs have already been socialized and learned what it takes to get along with humans and, often, with other pets.
 You can skip a lot of the training and socialization that puppies require and just get to the cuddling.

 Older dogs know the routine–when you open the car door they jump right in.
 They know what the word “walk” means or “treat” so you can have more meaningful interactions with your older dog without years of training.

 The reward for spending time with your new senior companion is the quick bond you create that builds a special future together.

 6. Old Dogs Do Learn New Tricks

 Dogs can be trained at any age.
-A senior dog, given a new chance for a loving home, will reward your care with unwavering devotion and do his best to please you which makes teaching new tricks pretty easy and older dogs often make excellent therapy dogs.
+A senior dog, given a new chance for a loving home, will reward your care with unwavering devotion and do their best to please you, which makes teaching new tricks pretty easy.
+Not to mention, older dogs often make excellent therapy dogs.

-If you’re going to bring home a new dog it’s important to educate yourself so you can give the dog time to adjust to his or her new surroundings and family.
-Observe your new dog to get familiar with his personality, likes, dislikes and to see how your dog is communicating with you.
+If you’re going to bring home a new dog, it’s important to educate yourself so you can give the dog time to adjust to their new surroundings and family.
+Observe your new dog to get familiar with their personality, likes, and dislikes and to see how your dog is communicating with you.

 A kind, understanding attitude helps them make the adjustment with ease and comfort.
 The privilege of loving an older dog can make every day special.